Key Principle The Dominant Ethical Paradigm

 ...if the ethical (i.e. the moral) is the highest thing, and if nothing incommensurable remains in man in any other way but as the evil (i.e. the particular which has to be expressed in the universal), then one needs no other categories besides those which the Greeks possessed or which by consistent thinking can be derived from them.

-Kierkegaard is describing here what he takes to be the dominant ethical paradigm of his time.
-In it, a person is a subjective being (a particular person with particular biases and temperament) whose "telos" (an Aristotelian term that means an ultimate guiding principle engrained in our nature as people) is the ethical (the ultimate telos, the ultimate guiding principle of everything in the universe).
+Kierkegaard begins this section of his work Fear and Trembling by describing what he takes to be the dominant ethical paradigm of his time.
+In it, a person is a subjective being whose "telos" is the ethical.
 This ethical force is objective and universal, meaning it is true independent of humans perceiving it and it is true in all contexts for all time.

 If this paradigm is correct, then Kierkegaard says the work of ethical theory is pretty much complete!
 Aristotle, Plato, and the rest of the Ancient Greek philosophers had it all figured out, and "man's eternal blessedness," which Kierkegaard defines as a person's telos, is simply to align themselves as much as possible with the ethical, which is the telos of all things, including people.